Gonzalo Quesada

-Gonzalo Quesada (born 2 May 1974) is an Argentine rugby coach and former player, who presently works as head coach for the Italy national rugby union team.
+Gonzalo Quesada (born 2 May 1974) is an Argentine rugby coach and former player, who currently works as head coach for the Italy national rugby union team.

 Playing career

 Quesada was born May 2, 1974, in Buenos Aires, Argentina.
 He played for amateur club Hindú alongside the Fernández Miranda brothers Nicolás and Juan.

 Quesada won 39 caps playing at fly-half for the Argentine rugby union side between 1996 and 2003.
 He made his test debut at the age of 22 against the United States on 14 September 1996, winning 29:26.
 He won his final cap on 26 October 2003 during the 2003 Rugby World Cup against Ireland in Adelaide, Australia.
 Argentina narrowly lost the match by one point, but Quesada scored 12 of his team's 15 points.
 Overall, in internationals he scored twenty or more points in individual matches against seven teams: Canada, Samoa, Ireland, the USA, Wales, Japan and France, and a total of four tries, with a 50% winning record.

 He was the top points scorer at the 1999 Rugby World Cup in Wales, achieving 102 points.
-The English media nicknamed him Speedy Gonzalo due to the extraordinary length of time he took preparing to take kicks at goal.
+The English media nicknamed him Speedy Gonzales due to the extraordinary length of time he took preparing to take kicks at goal.

 After the 1999 World Cup, he was invited to play for Racing Club de Narbonne Méditerannée in France.
 He left Narbonne in 2002 to sign for another French club, AS Béziers Hérault.
 In 2004 he moved to Stade Français, where he played with compatriots Pichot, Corleto and Hernández.

 In 2005 he moved on from Stade to join Pau, but the club were relegated and he soon joined Toulon.
 In 2007 he returned to his former club Hindú.